-Insurance Claims.
+Insurance Claims. .
 Portland Auditory Processing Diagnostics (Portland APD) is associated with some, BUT NOT ALL, third-party payers or insurance plans.
-Portland APD works with
+Portland APD has contracts with:

 - Providence EPO and PPO plans (and PEBB)

 - Regence Blue Cross/Blue Shield (and other Blue Cross/Blue Shield plans, such asa Anthem or Premara)